tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: update existing creatures (e.g. hand & worn)
 	- IDEAS:
 		- weapon class:
-			- once creature 'hand' is sorted, reference weapon (e.g. "Grimy Sword") in attack text
-			- could have a Weapon class based on Item; could have associatted adverbs and verbs for attack description
-			- once we have a Weapon class, could test for is_weapon() for moat_mach
-			- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
 		- need to work on 'hand' attributes of Creatures
 			- change hand from list to string (???)
 			- this is the chance to make 'hand' an obj rather than a lst !!